bfeldman89/jail_scrapers/README.md

 ---|---|---
 `UID`| formula<sup>[1](#UID)</sup> | unique ID
 `uid_for_humans`| formula<sup>[2](#uid_for_humans)</sup> | unique id composed of first initial, last name and date of incarceration (e.g., "S. SMITH 2019-11-16")
-`jail` | single select | mcdc, prcdf, lcdc, jcdc, hcdc, kcdc, tcdc, acdc, ccdc, or jcj `bk` | single line text | Most jails' intake sheets have an explicit booking number field, but the `bk` for LCDC is extracted from the unique intake url parameter, `iid`.
+`jail` | single select | `mcdc`, `prcdf`, `lcdc`, `jcdc`, `hcdc`, `kcdc`, `tcdc`, `acdc`, `ccdc`, or `jcj` `bk` | single line text | Most jails' intake sheets have an explicit booking number field, but the `bk` for `lcdc` is extracted from the unique intake url parameter, `iid`.
 For example, the `bk` for an intake sheet available at `https://tcsi-roster.azurewebsites.net/InmateInfo.aspx?i=26&code=Lee&type=roster&iid=283176` would be `283176`.
-`intake_number` | single line text | There is a longer booking number for each intake at MCDC & PRCDF, which allows for independant bookings of the same individual to be documented clearly.
-LCDC intake sheets have a "Booking #" that indicates how many times the individual has been booked into the jail before, and an `intake_number` is constructed by combining `bk` with that number.
+`intake_number` | single line text | There is a longer booking number for each intake at `mcdc` & `prcdf`, which allows for independent bookings of the same individual to be documented clearly. `lcdc` intake sheets have a "Booking #" that indicates how many times the individual has been booked into the jail before, and an `intake_number` is constructed by combining `bk` with that number.
-`intake_case_number` | single line text | This only exists for intakes on the mcdc & prcdf dockets.
+`intake_case_number` | single line text | This only exists for intakes on the `mcdc` & `prcdf` dockets.
 It can be helpful for requesting incident reports via the MS Pub.
 Records Act.
 `dc_id` | single line text | the unique documentcloud id.
 The `dc_id` is used to formulate the `PDF` and `dc_canonical_url` fields.
 `link` | url | the most recently provided url to the intake sheet on the county docket's website.
-The link for most intakes are constant, but be cautious with using the links for mcdc and prcdf.
+The link for most intakes are constant, but be cautious with using the links for `mcdc` and `prcdf`.
 The link should usually point to the accurate intake sheet bc the scraper not only updates incarceration status each hour, but also updates the`link` and `img_src` fields if they've changed.
 `html` | long text | the html of the most recent version of intake sheet `recent_text` | long text | the plain text of the most recent version of intake sheet `PDF`| formula<sup>[3](#PDF)</sup> | the url for a pdf of the initial version of the intake sheet